Let’s talk tax benefits.

 In some states, contributions to any state’s 529 plan are eligible for a state income tax advantage.
 Out-of-state investors are not required to choose their home state plan to get the benefit but can select any state’s 529 plan, including the low-cost NEST 529.

-NEBRASKA – with the NEST Direct College Savings Plan taxpayers can deduct up to $10,000 in contributions from their Nebraska taxable income each year ($5,000 if married filing separately).2
+NEBRASKA – with the NEST Advisor College Savings Plan taxpayers can deduct up to $10,000 in contributions from their Nebraska taxable income each year ($5,000 if married filing separately).2

 Before investing, investors should consider whether their or their beneficiary’s home state offers any state tax or other state benefits such as scholarship funds, financial aid, and protection from creditors that are only available for investments in such state’s qualified tuition program.
 Investors should also consult their tax advisor, attorney, or other advisor regarding their specific legal, investment, or tax situation.